“Historically, what is or isn’t mainstream (in Islam) has always been a function of power, not of truth” -Iyad El-Baghdadi, Arab Spring activist

 Nothing makes her happier than doing everything she doesn’t have time for.
 She is obsessed with making beautiful things, and it consumes her.

 She writes Qur’anic exegesis and stories and poetry, and on occasion scientific papers.
-She plans to write a novel in a few years called The Music of the Spheres.
+She plans to write a novel in a few years and has already started the manuscript.

 Take care, and good night.
 Don’t let the jinn steal your sleep.
 And listen as the angels sing gently, brushing your windows with their diaphanous white robes and coruscant smiles.